EmersonElectricCo/fsf/README.md

  * In [fsf-server](https://github.com/EmersonElectricCo/fsf/tree/master/fsf-server), start up the server using `./main.py start` and it will daemonize
 * __Client-side__ - In [fsf-client/conf/conf.py](https://github.com/EmersonElectricCo/fsf/blob/master/fsf-client/conf/config.py)
  * Point to your server being used to scan files
- * Invoke `fsf-client.py` by giving it a file as an argument
+ * Submit a file with `fsf-client.py <PATH>`, you can use wildcard for scanning all of the files in a directory